Neck-Pinching of $CP^1$-structures in the $PSL(2,C)$-character variety: Holonomy maps for surfaces with punctures

+On the other hand, arbitrary deformations of the cusp neighborhood $F$ contain such a deformation of such a half-infinite strip fundamental domain on $D$.
+Moreover, if $U$ is sufficiently small, then if there are two $\ep$-small deformations of $F$ with the same framed holonomy $(\gam', \Lambda')$, up so isotopy, the structures on $D^\ast$ coincide by the $\ep$-closeness to $F$.
+Thus the uniqueness holds (\ref{iUniquenessNearCusp}).

 {\it Parabolic case. } Suppose that $\gam$ is parabolic.
-Then in Thurston parameters, it is a hyperbolic cusp and the total weight of $L$ along the peripheral loop $m$ is a non-negative $2\pi$-multiple.
-Then, similarly to the case that $\gam = I$, we can show the claim by finding a cusp neighborhood and a fundamental domain in its universal cover which is bounded by circular arcs.
+Then in Thurston parameters, the puncture corresponds to a cusp of the hyperbolic surface $\tau$, and the total weight of $L$ along the peripheral loop $\ell$ is a non-negative $2\pi$-multiple.
+Then, similarly to the case that $\gam = I$, we can show the claim by finding a cusp neighborhood and a fundamental domain in its universal cover which is bounded by circular arcs. \Qed{PerturbingCusp}